Moot Court Competitors Face Rugged Schedule

 October 1, 2010

-The 2010-11 Pacific McGeorge Moot Court Competition team faces an ambitious schedule this year as Professor Ed Telfeyan’s appellate advocates will enter 12 national, state and international moot court competitions.
+The 2010-11 McGeorge Moot Court Competition team faces an ambitious schedule this year as Professor Ed Telfeyan’s appellate advocates will enter 12 national, state and international moot court competitions.

 The team includes 22 competitors, four research assistants, administrator Nikki List and executive chairman Mark Narveson.
 Only Conness Thompson returns from last year’s squad that won several team and individual awards in events across the country.